madfam-io/plinto/docs/REACT_QUICKSTART.md

 **Time to Integration**: < 5 minutes ⚡
 **Difficulty**: Beginner-friendly

-Get authentication running in your React or Next.js app in under 5 minutes with Plinto's pre-built components and TypeScript SDK.
+Get authentication running in your React or Next.js app in under 5 minutes with Janua's pre-built components and TypeScript SDK.

 ---